PhotographyTips.com - the #1 guide to better conventional and digital photography Become a Member

 PHOTO - (1)Photograph; (2) Greek for "light"

-PHOTOFINISHING - The act of developing films, printing photographs, etc.
+PHOTOFINISHING - The act of developing films, printing photographs, etc., including prints made from digital image files.

 PHOTOFLASH LAMP - Flash bulb